-The Office of the Director of Public Prosecutions requires lawyers to fill the permanent position of Prosecutors.
-A panel will be created from this open competition to fill legal positions at Prosecutor level.
-It is proposed that the panel will remain in existence for a period of 18 months.
+The Office of the Director of Public Prosecutions are delighted to launch our Higher Legal Executive Competition to fill a number of permanent positions in the Office.
+A panel may be created from this competition and it is proposed that the panel will remain in existence for a period of 18 months.
+We would therefore encourage interested candidates to apply for this role even if they are not in a position to start in the short term.